iossifovlab/gpf/userdocs/administration/getting_started.rst

     wdaemanage.py runserver 0.0.0.0:8000

-Now when you navigate to the iossifov_2014 study in the browser, you should be able to use the enrichment tool under the `Enrichment Tool` tab.
+Now when you navigate to the iossifov_2014 study in the browser, you should be able to use the `Enrichment Tool` under the 'Enrichment Tool' tab.

 Getting Started with Preview Columns